juanpc2018/No-macsfancontrol-for-Linux-but.../README.md

-If you have a Mac, one of the best advantages over other machines, was the software MacsFanControl from Crystal idea, for Windows and OSX. it allows to manually control Fan speed on a Laptop!, also allows to control fans in MacPro 5,1 2010 and many other Macs.
+If you have a Mac, one of the best advantages over other machines, was the software MacsFanControl from Crystalidea, for Windows and OSX. it allows to manually control Fan speed on a Laptop!, also allows to control fans in MacPro 5,1 2010 and many other Macs.